arp242/arp242.net/_posts/2013-12-05-Creating_temporary_files_in_PHP.markdown

 `tempnam()` is slightly better, but it doesn’t allow creating directories, using a suffix in the filename, or choose the maximum number of possible files.
-These shortcomings sounds somewhat trivial, but I’ve seen (and must admit, even wrote) quick ’n dirty hacks to work around this.
+I’ve seen (and must admit, even wrote) quick ’n dirty hacks to work around this.

 In addition, you also need to specify a `$prefix` (using the rather wonky-named `sys_get_temp_dir()` function), rather that using a sane default, and the error reporting (or rather, lack thereof) leaves much to be desired.

-This problem has been solved a long ago.
+This problem has been solved a long time ago.
 POSIX offers us [`mkstemp()`](http://pubs.opengroup.org/onlinepubs/009695399/functions/mkstemp.html) , and many systems also implement `mkstemps()` and `mkdtemp()`.
 It’s somewhat unfortunate that PHP doesn’t just implement a proxy to these